rhaiscript/book/src/plugins/module.md

 Apply the `#[rhai_fn(pure)]` attribute on a method function (i.e. one taking a `&mut` first parameter) to mark it as  _pure_.

-Pure functions _should not_ modify the value of the `&mut` parameter.
+Pure functions _MUST NOT_ modify the value of the `&mut` parameter.

-Pure functions can be passed a [constant] value as the first `&mut` parameter.
+Therefore, pure functions can be passed a [constant] value as the first `&mut` parameter.

 Non-pure functions, when passed a [constant] value as the first `&mut` parameter, will raise an `EvalAltResult::ErrorAssignmentToConstant` error.